 If our consent is required, you must submit an application for consent if you wish to proceed with the work.
-Your application must include an environmental statement.
-There's more details of this in the document Undertaking an Environmental Impact Assessment in Forestry and Preparing an Environmental Statement (PDF 1.3Mb).
+Your application must include an EIA Report.

 How long the opinion decision lasts

-Any decisions that we make about whether or not you need consent for the work last for a period of five years or any shorter period that we specify.
+Any decision that we make about whether or not you need consent for the proposed project work lasts for a period of five years, or any shorter period that we specify.